Compassion Fatigue And You: How To Avoid Burnout And Prioritize Self-Care

 Are you experiencing symptoms of compassion fatigue?

-Many busy professionals opt to try online counseling due to its ease of use.
+Many busy professionals opt to try online counseling for its ease of use.
 Not having to drive to another appointment may allow you more time to relax and care for yourself at home.
 Additionally, studies have shown that online cognitive behavioral therapy is effective in treating the symptoms of anxiety and depression.
 Another review of 17 studies about online counseling found that it is more cost-effective than in-person treatments.

 Takeaway